Cay0331/Airbnb-furniture-profuct/README.md

 ### Product Requirement Document (PRD)

 ### Our Mission
-Organize Airbnb’s furnishings and save time for decorating your home
+- Organize Airbnb’s furnishings and save time for decorating your home.
+- To inspire customers with home staging ideas and to maximize Airbnb listing exposure.
+- Connect Airbnb and Home Decor Lovers

 ### Index